 Deglacial flowsets are the second-most prevalent flowset type (n=62) and are observed across the whole region (Figure 4).

 The lineations in this flowset-type are generally well preserved and not overprinted by other landforms.
 However, the northerly-oriented deglacial flowsets tend to be overprinted by westerly-oriented deglacial flowsets.
 The complexity of these overprinting patterns is described in Section 5.
 They exhibit the largest range in flowset size.
-The smallest flowset is ~5 k m and the largest is just over 80,000 km.
+The smallest flowset is ~5 km and the largest is just over 80,000 km.
 There are two main flowset geometries: a lobate flowset pattern of diverging lineations and a flowset geometry composed of parallel lineations.
 The lineation pattern in these flowsets is often influenced by the local topography.

-- 345 On the Northern Interior Plains, the deglacial flowsets are predominantly composed of drumlins, which can be parallel or diverging in a lobate pattern.
+On the Northern Interior Plains, the deglacial flowsets are predominantly composed of drumlins, which can be parallel or diverging in a lobate pattern.
 These flowsets display a range of orientations.
 In the foothills of the Mackenzie Mountains, their orientation is strongly influenced by the local topography.
 For example, in the central Mackenzie Valley, north-oriented flowsets were formed when the ice surface slope was the dominant control on ice flow direction underneath a thick ice sheet during the local LGM.
-In contrast, the adjacent south-oriented flowsets record the increasing importance of the topographic - 350 relief in funnelling ice flow up the Mackenzie Valley during deglaciation, as the ice sheet thinned.
-In some places this topographic control results in adjacent flowsets with opposing flow directions as the thinner ice sheet during deglaciation means that the topographic gradient rather than the ice surface slope becomes the dominant control on ice flow direction.
+In contrast, the adjacent south-oriented flowsets record the increasing importance of the topographic relief in funnelling ice flow up the Mackenzie Valley during deglaciation, as the ice sheet thinned.